 El Fayrouz | Organizer: Global Organization of Parliamentarians Against Corruption (GOPAC) | Co-organizer: UNODC Regional Office for Southeast Asia and the Pacific

-UNODC partnered with the Global Organization of Parliamentarians Against Corruption to present a COSP9 Special Event, the 9th Forum of Parliamentarians: Implementing Integrity, on 17 December 2021.
-Pacific participants included former Palau Governor and legislator, Leilani Reklai, who spoke on the role of the media in anti-corruption, UNODC Anti-Corruption Adviser Annika Wythes and GOPAC Oceania Secretary John Hyde.
+The 9th Forum of Parliamentarians: Implementing Integrity was organized on the margins of the Conference.
+Participants included the former Palau Governor and legislator, Leilani Reklai, who spoke on the role of the media in anti-corruption, UNODC Anti-Corruption Adviser Annika Wythes and GOPAC Oceania Secretary John Hyde.

 Ste Catherine | Organizer: Basel Institute on Governance | Co-organizers: Environmental and Law Enforcement agencies from Peru, Bolivia, Uganda and Malawi